struct CfgInfo<'a> {

 Implementations§

-Build the CFGs (the “regular” CFG and the CFG without backward edges) and compute some information like the loop entries and the switch blocks.
+Build the CFGs (the “regular” CFG and the CFG without backward edges) and precompute a bunch of graph information about the CFG.

 fn topo_rank(&self, block_id: BlockId) -> u32